 Why such a big impact?
 Lenders want to assess your ability to repay debts in a timely manner, meaning you pay what you agree to pay when you agree to pay it.

 Do this consistently and over long periods of time and you will see your credit score increase.

 Because of the outsized importance of this credit factor, staying on top of payment due dates and amounts becomes a necessity to build credit.

-Your credit usage, especially in relation to your available credit, can determine your credit rating as well.
+Your credit usage, especially in relation to your available credit, also has a big impact on your credit rating, accounting for 30% of your score.

-A high credit utilization ratio (above 30%) will likely hurt your credit score while a low one (below 20%) may help it or not have any effect at all on your credit rating.
+A high credit utilization ratio (above 30%) will likely hurt your credit score, while a low one (below 20%) might help it or not have any effect at all on your credit rating.

-Lenders want to see how long you’ve had credit and how well you’ve handled while open.
+Lenders want to see how long you’ve had credit and how well you’ve handled that credit since it’s been open.
 This credit factor can determine 15% of your FICO score by evaluating the average age of your open lines of credit.